 An unsubsidized loan is a non-need based program.
-Borrowers who receive this loan must either pay the interest while enrolled or have the interest capitalized for repayment at a later date.
+Borrowers who receive this loan must either pay the interest while enrolled or have the interest capitalized for repayment at a later date and be enrolled in at least half time.